datalad-handbook/book/docs/usecases/RStudio_user.rst

 I usually create my repositories online, and clone them afterwards on my computer, using the Rstudio `create a new project` function.
-While Rstudio does only support basic git functions, this will not clone submodules.
+While Rstudio does only support basic Git functions, this will not clone submodules.
 I am therefore using the `datalad get . -n -r` function to do that.
 As a Rstudio user, I am using the integrated terminal tab (next to the console tab), so that the command is executed in the right folder.